qwertyzyding/qwertyzyding.github.io/_pages/about.md

 - TFNP and its connection to proof complexity (see, e.g., [this workshop](https://derezende.github.io/focs21proofcomplexity/index.html))

 I am also quite interested in algorithms and programming, and I used to take part in programming contests.
-(But I seldom need to write codes while working on theoretical computer science.)
+(But I seldom need to write codes while working on theoretical computer science :-)